Saving vs. Investing (What’s The Difference?)

 When it comes to savings, it can help you afford more costly investments.
 For example, if you have a significant amount saved up for a down payment, you can afford a more expensive property or fund a business venture.

-Common Reasons Why People Don’t Save or Invest
+Common Reasons Why People Don’t Save Or Invest

 A major reason why some people do not invest is because investments are not covered by Federal Deposit Insurance Corporation (FDIC) insurance, unlike savings accounts.